w5xd/ASW12V/README.md

 <img src='w5xd-antennas-1.png' alt='w5xd-antennas-1.png'/>
 <p>Control the main transmit antenna, one of 6 to each of two radios:</p>
 <img src='w5xd-antennas-RatPak.png' alt='w5xd-antennas-RatPak.png'/>
+<p>All the buttons on the two windows above can be programmed as keyboard shortcuts in WriteLog.</p>
 Enclosures

 <p>This repository publishes designs for enclosures for each of two configurations: a 12 channel device (with 1 PCB) or a 24 channel device (with 2 PCBs.)
 The 3D designs were done with <a href='solidworks.com'>SolidWorks</a>.
 The